Ukraine pushes to reclaim Bakhmut, fighting on fallen city's flanks

 No one is more eager for the counteroffensive to progress than the Ukrainian commanders and soldiers in the field.

-“The soldiers themselves want it to end quickly and not drag on,” Lysnyk said.
+“The soldiers themselves want it to end quickly and not drag on,” Lisnyk said.

-Garych, the sergeant, said critics should put up or shut up.
-“It just gets boring,” he said of he complaints that Ukraine’s counteroffensive is too slow-going.
+Gerych, the sergeant, said critics should put up or shut up.
+“It just gets boring,” he said of the complaints that Ukraine’s counteroffensive is too slow-going.
 “You can just come here and help if you feel that it’s not going fast enough.”

 Local journalism is essential.